DanielBonnery/BonneryBreidtCoquetMetronKDE/README.md

 demo(w_graph2,package = "pubBonneryBreidtCoquet2017")
 ```
 In black, we see the kde for each of the 1000 simulations.
-In red, the real population pdf, in blue,
+In red, the real population pdf, in blue, the average of the lines.

 ```r